-Application : Applied Explanation on : application of the practice The Internal Audit Department is currently lead by Mr. Choo Mun Yew, a member of Malaysian Institute of Accountants ("MIA"), Malaysian Institute of Certified Public Accountants ("MICPA") as well as a chartered member of The Institute of Internal Auditors Malaysia ("IIAM").
-The Internal Audit Department governs itself through adherence to International Professional Practices Framework ("IPPF") promulgated by The Institution of Internal Auditors.
+Applied The Internal Audit Department is currently lead by Mr. Choo Mun Yew, a member of Malaysian Institute of Accountants ("MIA"), Malaysian Institute of Certified Public Accountants ("MICPA") as well as a chartered member of The Institute of Internal Auditors Malaysia ("IIAM").
+The Internal Audit Department governs itself through adherence to IPPF promulgated by The Institute of Internal Auditors.
 The IPPF encompasses the Definition of Internal Auditing, Core Principles, the Code of Ethics, and the International Standards for the Professional Practice of Internal Auditing.
 The AC assesses the performance of Internal Audit function on an annual basis to ensure the Internal Auditors have performed effectively and have acted independently in the conduct of internal audit activities.
-All seven (7) Internal Audit personnel (including the Head of Internal Audit) are free from any relationships or conflicts of interest which could impair their objectivity and independence.
-Explanation for : departure Large companies are require to complete the columns b red to complete the columns below.
+All eleven (11) Internal Audit personnel (including the Head of Internal Audit) are free from any relationships or conflicts of interest which could impair their objectivity and independence. ed to complete the columns below.
 Non-large companies are encouraged elow.
-Measure : Timeframe :